Having spread to major cities such as Philadelphia, the Occupy Wall Street movement appears to be opening suburban branches.

 Pray said Monday that almost 1,400 separate events tied to Occupy Wall Street are planned or taking place around the country.

 The movement, which began Sept.
-17 in a park near Manhattan's financial district, is described by its backers as an expression of frustration over corporate power, Wall Street greed, the widening gap between rich and poor Americans, and other class-related issues.
+17 in a park near Manhattan's financial district, is described as an expression of frustration over corporate power, Wall Street greed, the widening gap between rich and poor Americans, and other class-related issues.

-Asked why such a protest is being held in an upscale community such as Doylestown, Pray listed a string of statistics about the number of people who are jobless, without health insurance, or in need of government assistance to eat.
+Asked why such a protest is being held in a an upscale place such as Doylestown, Pray listed a string of statistics about the number of people who are jobless, without health insurance or in need of government assistance to eat.

 "All of those numbers have faces of people in Doylestown," Pray said.
 A local food bank that once drew 50 people per month served 1,000 last month, she added.